mqwilber/2015-04-17-ucsb/lessons/shell/shell_tutorial.md

 >you see that one of these prints to standard out and one drops you into its
 >own environment?
 (For the latter, press `q` to exit when you're done.)

-`R`, the program/language that we will be using during this workshop can also be invoked from the command line.
+`R`, the program/language that we will be using during this workshop can also be invoked from the command line (**Note**: This will not work for Windows users).
 Just type `R` (or `r`) with no arguments at the command prompt and you should see

      ~$ R